Painting Safety First: Best Practices for Painters and DIYers

 Q: Why is ventilation critical when painting?

 A: Ventilation disperses VOCs and toxic fumes from paints, ensuring a safe work environment.
-Open windows and use fans for interior painting, per Health Administration guidelines.
+Open windows and use fans for interior painting, per Occupational Safety and Health Administration guidelines.
 For expert help in St. George, UT, 3 Ropes Painting ensures safe airflow.

 Q: What safety gear do I need?